mrasamny/CSCI-320-lab3/README.md

 2,8,5,4,7,3,9,1,6
 ```

-you can use the fscanf function with the "%d," format string inside of a nested loop to read each value into your `sudoku_board` 2-dimensional array.
+You can use the fscanf function with the "%d," format string inside of a nested loop to read each value into your `sudoku_board` 2-dimensional array.

 ## Passing Parameters to Each Thread

 There are different strategies that can be adopted to verify the rows, columns, and 3x3 subgrids are valid.
 One way is to write a function that validates a row, one that validates a column, and one that validates a 3x3 subgrid.

-These functions each will need information on where to start.
+Each of these functions will require information on where to start.
 The parent thread will create the worker threads, passing each worker the starting location that it must check in the Sudoku grid.
 This step will require passing several parameters to each thread.
 The easiest approach is to create a data structure using a struct.
 For example, a structure to pass the starting row, starting column, ending row, and ending column where a thread must begin and end validating would appear as follows:

 ```
 /* structure for passing data to threads */